More than a network

 - Provide you with an opportunity to influence policy and best practice

-Our members range from Clarion Housing Group to Galliford Try and from NHBC to the Greater London Authority.
+Our members range from Clarion Housing Group to Vistry Partnerships and from NHBC to the Greater London Authority.

 As a not for profit organisation, we rely on members support to achieve our vision of ‘A quality home for all’.